Skip to main content

 It was also fun for me to get a fresh perspective and reminder of how homeschooling didn’t have to be like “traditional” school.
 The PSAT required set timers, proctors and other such qualifications, but most days our homeschool didn’t look anything like that!

 Do you have a high-school homeschool student who would benefit from taking the PSAT?
-Registration closed for 2023.
+We’re offering an opportunity Oct.
+14 just for homeschoolers – see this page for more details.

 We have updated this blog post, originally published in August 2014, for timeliness and detail.